 Day 1: Arrive in Belize and Drive to San Ignacio

 When planning our itinerary for Belize, we made the decision to brave a 6:00 AM flight (and the consequent 3:30 AM wake-up) so as to be able to arrive in Belize by noon local time.
 As a result, we got to spend most of our first day in-country.
-The Philip S. W. Goldson International Airport is small but efficient, and it was glorious to emerge from the cabin into the bright sunshine and warmth!
+The Philip S. W. Goldson International Airport is small but efficient, and it was glorious to emerge from the plane into the bright sunshine and warmth!
 All loading and unloading of planes are done via stairs rather than jetways, so we got a fun vacation vibe right off the bat as we disembarked.

 After being stamped into the country and collecting our luggage from one of the two baggage carousels, we gave our customs forms to the agent and left the airport in search of our car rental agency.
 If you choose to rent a car at the airport, you’ll have no trouble at all figuring out where to go when you leave.
 All of the car rental agencies occupy side-by-side storefronts in a long building just across the parking lot.
 We grabbed our Nissan Rogue from Crystal Auto Rental, and, after a straightforward pick-up process and loading up our gear, were on our way!